-Harvard Professor Sue Goldie credited Bangladesh for reducing under-5 child mortality by 80%, the highest in South Asia and being on target to reach 2015-MDG5 goal of reducing maternal mortality ratio of 1990 by three-quarters[18].
-The current doctor-patient ratio in Bangladesh is only 5.26 to 10,000, that places the country at second position from the bottom, among the South Asian countries, according to the WHO [19].

-According to Bangladesh Medical and Dental Council, between 2006 and 2018, there were 25,739 registered male doctors (47%) and 28,425 female doctors (53%) in the country [20].
+Harvard Professor Sue Goldie credited Bangladesh with reducing child mortality by 80%, the highest in South Asia and targeting the reduction of the 1990 maternal mortality ratio by three quarters in the 2015-MDG5 target [18According to WHO, the current doctor-patient ratio in Bangladesh is only 5.26 to 10,000, which places the country second from the bottom, among the countries of South Asia [19].
+According to the Bangladesh Medical and Dental Council, there were 25,739 registered male doctors in the country between 2006 and 2018 (47%) and 28,425 female doctors (53%) [20].
 Average consultation length is used as an outcome indicator in the primary care monitoring tool which was found was found a less than a minute to an outdoor patient [5].
 An average 1.5 hours is to spend to see a doctor in Dhaka Medical College and other public hospital outdoors, sometimes there are no doctors due to post vacancy [21-23].
 Patients' struggle for essential services during any disease outbreak in hospital indoor and outdoor is common (Figure 1).

 Overall, 67% of the healthcare cost is being paid by people, whereas global standard is below 32%.
-Only one hospital bed is allocated per 1667 people, and 34% of total posts in health sector are vacant due to scarcity of funds [24].In a low socio-economic country like Bangladesh, nurse's struggle in a grossly underfunded healthcare system to deliver care to the people.
-Heavy workloads; lack of government accommodation and transportation; poor health status; lack of support from nursing supervisors; lack of promotion opportunities; incomplete hospital policies and procedures; and lack of night shift and risk allowances reported by Akter et.al, 2019 [25].Bangladesh Health Facility Survey(BFHS), 2017 reveals that more than 70% of rural health facilities do not have all six basic equipment items (thermometers, stethoscopes, blood pressure gauge, scales for infants adults. weighing and torchlights)[26].Only around half of physicians employed in public hospitals at district to union subcenter level are satisfied with availability of medicines in their facilities, suggesting widespread lack of medicines stocks in public facilities [27].
+Only one hospital bed is allocated per 1667 people, and 34% of total posts in health sector are vacant due to scarcity of funds [24].
+In a low socio-economic country like Bangladesh, nurses struggle in a grossly underfunded healthcare system to deliver care to the people.
+Heavy workloads; lack of government accommodation and transportation; poor health status; lack of support from nursing supervisors; lack of promotion opportunities; incomplete hospital policies and procedures: and lack of night shift and risk allowances reported by Akter et.al, 2019 [25].
+Bangladesh Health Facility Survey (BFHS), 2017 reveals that over 70% of rural health facilities do not have all six basic supplies (thermometers, stethoscopes, blood pressure gages, infant and adult weighing scales, and torch lights) [26].
+Only about half of doctors employed in district-to-union sub-center public hospitals are satisfied with the availability of medicines in their facilities, suggesting a widespread lack of stocks of medications in public amenities [27].